DocNessMonster/ephys/README.md

 # ephys
 Automated patch-clamp electrophysiology analysis and visulaizations for current clamp recordings.

-ephys_analysis automates data extraction of intrinsic properties such as input resistance and rheobase for multiple files at one time.
+ExciteNess automates data extraction of intrinsic properties such as input resistance and rheobase for multiple files at one time.
 Just put all your files into a folder and hit go on the program.

 Vis_f-I makes a floating plot of sweep traces for your ABF file.